Parth2753/Binary-Code-Converter/README.md

 # Binary-Code-Converter
-Made a Binary Code Converter using Python
+Making a Binary Code Converter using Python